 4. Salary – some banks will require a minimum salary or monthly income before providing you with a bank account.

 5. If you are still going through the process of bankruptcy, you will not be able to register for a standard bank account until is has been fully cleared.
+You may need to consult your chapter 7 bankruptcy attorney to know how to deal with this issue.

 If you are concerned that you either meet one or more of these limitations, or if you are worried you won’t be accepted for a bank account, it’s well worth conducting a soft credit search before going forward with an application.